Topps Baseball Card Of The Day, October 2017

 Mulholland chose familiarity by alternating between the Giants and Phillies 1995-96, respectively (he closed '96 with Seattle, but since he lacked a 1997 Topps card despite 33 starts, I'd totally forgotten about that.)

 Now 34, Mulholland made 25 starts for the 1997 Cubs before being claimed on waivers by...yet again...the San Francisco Giants, at least partially to keep him from division rivals.
 Mulholland pitched mostly relief in SF Stint #3.

 From there, Mulholland served as swingman for the Cubs, Braves, Pirates, Dodgers, Indians, and Twins—finally finishing up in 2006 as a gray-haired Arizona Diamondback.
 (By the way, I remembered most of those teams in order, only screwing up the Pirates.
 Back pats for me.)

-This is Terry Mulholland's debut Topps card; he went on to appear in Topps 1989-95 before disappearing...until 1999 Traded (Braves).
+This is Terry Mulholland's debut Topps card; he went on to appear in Topps 1989-95 and in Traded 1994-95 before disappearing...until 1999 Traded (Braves).
 He'd close his Topps run with appearances in the 2001-03 base sets.
 1997 Fleer and Collector's Choice feature Mulholland with the Cubs, while 2006 Upper Deck depicts the veteran as a Diamondback.

 CATEGORIES: 1987 Topps, San Francisco Giants